DOGE28/Zerto-Upgrade-Tutorial/README.md

 > [!IMPORTANT]
 > This section will require you to have some understanding of how your Active Directory is laid out.
 LDAP can be confusing, so don't hesitate to reach out to someone at Tonaquint if necessary.

-You will need to have a few things prior to starting the integration process:
+You will need to have a couple of things prior to starting the integration process:

 * An AD service account that can be used to read groups and users
 * A specific group or groups you want imported into Keycloak